negrel/allelua/README.md

 * Fast and resources efficient: LuaJIT is extremely fast and lightweight.
 * Simple:
-    * Lua is a lot simpler than other scripting language.
+    * Lua is a lot simpler than other scripting language
-    * Stable, based on Lua 5.1 with a few 5.2 compatibility features
+    * Stable, based on Lua 5.1 with a few 5.2 compatibility features, core language won't change or will remains 100% compatible
 * Easy concurrency:
     * No async/await
     * Write concurrent code like single threaded code using structured concurrency